AdguardTeam/AdguardKnowledgeBase/pages/11.miscellaneous/03.plurals/docs.en.md

 <a name="where_to_learn"></a>

+When you are faced with a translation that requires the use of plurals, you may not be able to realize right away how many forms words have in a language you translate into.
+Fortunately, there are enough sources of information nowadays and some of them are listed below.

 First of all, we would like to advise you to refer to the information of Mozilla’s [Localizations and Plurals](https://developer.mozilla.org/en-US/docs/Mozilla/Localization/Localization_and_Plurals) article.
 There you will find different plural form rules that contain different numbers of forms and show what languages are involved.
-One of this article’s advantages is the opportunity to see what defines plural forms in different languages.
+One of this article’s advantages is the opportunity to see what specific numbers define plural forms in different languages.

 But despite this article is (or at least supposed to be) quite informative and comprehensible, it doesn’t contain the whole list of world’s languages.
 That’s why we also advise you to turn to the [Localization Guide](http://docs.translatehouse.org/projects/localization-guide/en/latest/l10n/pluralforms.html), where the wider list of languages is represented, but in another manner.
 The number of plural forms for different languages is identified here with 'nplurals=2', 'nplurals=4' and so on.
 The numeral after the Equals sign '='  means the number of plural forms of the respective language.
 Besides, here you can see different formulas which can help you identify what form to use in each particular case.